adrianRfeeger/EzShareApp/README.md

 2. **Extract the ZIP file:**

-   - Unzip the downloaded file and move to a desired location on your macOS system (e.g., Applications folder).
+   - Unzip the downloaded file and move to the Applications folder.

 ### From Source